-Digital or interactive whiteboards are large digital displays that serve the same function as whiteboards.
-Many offices have replaced their whiteboard with a digital display that's connected to a computer where one person will make notes and can display whatever they need for everyone to see.
-Digital whiteboards let you have the best of both worlds.
+Many offices have replaced their whiteboard with a digital display that's connected to a computer where one person will make notes and can display their screen.
 Anyone can walk up to the board and jot down notes as well as connect to the whiteboard with their computer or tablet to add images and other visuals.

 Early interactive whiteboards consisted of a normal whiteboard with a digital projector to display images onto the board.
 However, the latest innovators in the field have eliminated the projector and the dry-erase concept altogether, making the board completely digital.
 Offices no longer need to keep a fresh supply of markers (which always quickly dry out) handy.
 Instead you only need a single stylus, and most interfaces allow you to change the color and tip size of the marker on the fly.
 These boards can be mounted on the wall or put on a movable stand like a traditional whiteboard.

-The biggest names in tech offering digital whiteboards include Cisco, Google and Samsung.
+The biggest names in tech offering digital whiteboards include Cisco, Microsoft, Google and Samsung.
 Each of these devices features a 4K display and can wirelessly connect with other devices.
 Team members can connect to the board through their own devices via the company's app and join in on the collaboration whether they're in the same room or are working remotely.
-Digital whiteboards are becoming a replacement for dry-erase boards as well as video conferencing displays.
-Here are three innovations businesses can choose from.
+Here are four innovations businesses can choose from.

 Price: $4,990 for the 55-inch model; $9,990 for the 70-inch model

 - Seamless integration with Cisco Webex application to share content, communicate and collaborate.

 - Integrated 4K camera for video conferencing